Veterans Review and Appeal Board - 2016-17 Annual Report

 Review hearings are conducted by panels of two Board Members in locations across the country.
 Here, Veterans have the opportunity to give oral testimony, present evidence and arguments, and bring witnesses in support of their case.

 This is their only opportunity in the disability benefits adjudication process to appear before decision-makers and tell their story in their own words.
 Veterans have access to free legal counsel through the Bureau of Pensions Advocates (BPA), and are reimbursed for their travel costs to attend their hearings.

 The Board’s process is non-adversarial, which means no one is arguing against the Veteran or defending the VAC decision under review.

 Hearings are open to the public, except in special circumstances where the Veteran requests and is granted a closed hearing (subsection 36(2), VRAB Act).
 We encourage members of the public to attend hearings, as this contributes to a greater understanding of the Board’s decision-making.
-Anyone interested in observing hearings should contact us so that we can confirm hearing locations and dates.
+Anyone interested in observing hearings should consult our hearing calendar.

 If a Veteran is dissatisfied with their Review decision, they can request an Appeal hearing which is the second and final level of redress.